JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 Ospreys Camp is six days in length total; five days on multiple rivers and an expected travel day between rivers.
 The program is far deeper and more adventurous than our standard Otters program, and kids will gain significant skill during this fun-filled, intensive week.

+In 2023, Ospreys ran the South Fork American, and the class IV runs on the North Stanislaus and Merced.
 In 2024, we could run these or other rivers including the Tuolumne, Kaweah, Kern, Klamath, Rogue or other.
 (We won't know until early June when flows are more readable.)
+In 2025, Osprey campers rafted 4 days on the Kern river, and 2 days on the Tuolumne.

 (This camp is not a qualifier for commercial guides, but prepares young folks to graduate to an adult guide school in the future.)